DPCreations/DocumentNotes/README.md

 # Document Notes

 TestaViva needs a system to record notes for a document.
 The Document is discussed over a phone by a lawyer, and during that conversation notes will be taken for a given paragraph.
 The lawyer may then use these notes to remind them what actions he has agreed to, ex. a correction or amendment.

+#### Backend
-The frontend is already in place, so an API is required to create, read, update but not delete.
+In the backend it should be possible to create, read, update but not delete notes.

+#### Frontend
+A frontend in whatever language you prefer ex.
+Vue, React, Angular... should provide an interface to show/select/edit the legal documents.
+A method that allows the lawyer to add a comment to a paragraph (footnote or side margin or somewhere else ?).
+With respect to editing the document, then something in the direction of a wysiwyg for some very basic editing would be desirable.
+We would like to see your frontend coding skills, but using a package to solve a part of the assignment is fully acceptable, ex. a wysiwyg package.

-We have provided a skeleton installation of Symfony.
+We have provided a 1) skeleton installation of Symfony, and 2) a few legal (lorem ipsum) documents, presently in html, but we would like to see that moved to a database.

 * In addition to above we would like to see some sensible documentation.
 * Some verification of the input.
-* Reponses should be json, with the appropriate headers.
+* Responses should be json, with the appropriate headers.
 * Some (unit) testing.
-* Otherwise the code should be clean.
+* The code should be clean.

 Please write your code, and push it back up to this repository.